-As a company, you'll want to connect with your customers on all the platforms they're using.
+As a scaling business, you'll want to connect with your customers on the platforms they're using.

 1. Respond to all your customer emails from one source.

 It can be frustrating trying to delegate customer requests to the appropriate employee.
-Without a shared inbox, you'll need to manually forward the email to the rep or alert them that a customer has reached out.
+Without a shared inbox, you'll need to manually forward the email to a rep or alert them that a customer has reached out.

 2. Share customer interactions with your entire team.

 With a shared inbox, all of your online customer interactions will exist in a single platform that's accessible to every employee.
 You can then efficiently collaborate on conversations with other agents, all from the same inbox.
 This promotes teamwork and improves team-wide communication.